-You can stop print sharing by using IBM Navigator for i.
+You can stop print sharing by using System i Navigator.

-To stop print sharing from IBM Navigator for i, follow these steps:
+To stop print sharing from System i Navigator, follow these steps:

-- 1. Open IBM Navigator for i and connect to the system you want to work with. - 2.
+- 1. Open System i Navigator and connect to the system you want to work with. - 2.
 Expand Network > Servers. - 3.
 Click TCP/IP to retrieve a list of the TCP/IP servers available. - 4.
 Right-click IBM i NetServer and select Open. - 5.
 Expand Shared Objects. - 6.
 Right-click a shared printer and select Stop Sharing.

-Using print shares with Windows client
+Using print shares with Windows 2000, Windows XP, Windows Server 2003, and Windows Vista client